 Sam’s clients include owners of closely held businesses, executives, and those of multigenerational wealth.
 He has successfully represented private clients before the Internal Revenue Service, state taxing authorities, and the U.S. Tax Court concerning wealth transfer tax matters.

 Sam is a member of the Probate and Trust Legislation Committee of the Pennsylvania Bar Association’s Real Property, Probate and Trust Law Section.
 He is also a member of the Allegheny County Bar Association and a past member of its Probate and Trust Law Section Council.

 Sam serves on the Planned Giving Advisory Committees of the Pittsburgh Foundation and Grove City College.
 He is active in his church and is a former Board member and officer of Lutherlyn, a 501(c)(3) charity, and its related charities.
 Sam and his wife, Heather, have three daughters and live in Cranberry Township.

 - Selected by his peers for inclusion in The Best Lawyers in America

 - Martindale-Hubbell AV Preeminent

-Sam lectures for the Pennsylvania Bar Institute’s continuing legal education program and regularly speaks to client and professional groups regarding attorney ethics, estate planning, business succession planning, estate and trust administration, federal estate, gift and generation-skipping taxation, income taxation, and related topics.
+Sam lectures for the Pennsylvania Bar Institute’s continuing legal education program and regularly speaks to client and professional groups regarding attorney ethics, estate planning, business succession planning, estate and trust administration, federal estate, gift and generation-skipping taxation, and related topics.